abernardi597/Tetris/README.md

 #### Blocks Above Holes ####
 Returns the sum of the number of blocks above the first "hole" in each column

 #### Consec Horz Holes ####
+Returns the sum of the number of consecutive horizontal holes in each column

 #### Height Avg ####
+Returns the average height of each column

 #### Height Max ####
+Returns the height of the tallest column

 #### Height Min Max ####
+Returns the difference between the highest and lowest columns

 #### Height Standard Dev ####
+Returns the standard deviation of the board.
+This is the square root of the variance

 #### Height Var ####
+Returns the variance of the heights of the columns.
+This is how spread out the values are

 #### Rows With Holes in Most Holed Column ####
+Returns the number of holes in the column with the most holes

 #### Simple Holes ####
+Returns the total number of holes in the board

 #### Three Variance ####
+Returns the variance between the variances of each column of three

 #### Through ####
+Returns the number of columns where any placed piece

 #### Weighted Holes ####
+Returns a weighted value that treats holes near the bottom as a higher penalty than holes near the top

 ### Move ###
 - Move.piece should be the orientation we want to rotate the piece